cobi-bike/DevKit-Simulator/README.md

 If you just want to get a deployment version `npm run gulp once` will just do that.
 The final files will be in the `app/chrome` folder.

+To test your changes simply run `npm test`

 ### install development version locally
 - go to `chrome settings` -> `extensions`
 - activate `developer mode` on the top right